vdresch/B3_tickers/README.md

 # B3 tickers
 ## What is it?
-A simple and fast way to get the company tickers being tradet at B3.
+A simple and fast way to get the company tickers being traded at B3.

 ## How it works?
-It's a simple web scraping tool that use only the Pandas library to get all tickers listed on B3, acording to Infomoney.
+It's a simple web scraping tool that use only the Pandas library to get all company tickers listed on B3, acording to Infomoney.

 ## How to use it?
 Simply install Pythno 3.8 and Pandas 1.2.4 and run it!